Perquimans County Vehicle Impound Guide

 - Their valid driver's license.

-- Written authorization from you, granting them permission to retrieve the vehicle.
+- A signed authorization letter from you, giving them permission to retrieve the vehicle on your behalf.

 Costs & Fees in Perquimans County